-This post explains in-dept on how Google AdSense earning is calculated.
+This post explains in-depth how Google AdSense earning is calculated.
 The post settles the disagreement people are having between CPC and RPM.

 I was reading an argument in an online forum, where some of the users argued between CPC and RPM – which is more vital?

-I decided to make this post base on my personal experience in Google AdSense to clear the whole misunderstanding.
+I decided to make this post based on my personal experience in Google AdSense to clear the whole misunderstanding.

-If you are on the opinion that the CPC is best used to calculate AdSense Earnings know that you are correct.
+If you are of the opinion that the CPC is best used to calculate AdSense Earnings know that you are correct.

 On the other hand, if you stand that RPM is used to calculate your Google AdSense Earnings – you are also right.